This week I wanted to talk a bit about the bedtime routine, and the number one mistake parents make when they are creating a bedtime routine.

 So have a look at your bedtime routine.
 Even though you know you have one and you probably had one since the baby was born, you probably need to make a fairly significant change to it.
 That is, to stop feeding your baby to sleep as part of the routine.
 Even rocking, you might have to say goodbye to any kind of rocking in the routine as well.

-Changing bedtime routines can be tough, and that’s where I can come in.
+Changing bedtime routines can be tough, and that’s where a Denver sleep coach can come in.
 I would love to help you and your little one on this journey to make sure everyone is happy and healthy.
 Please don’t hesitate to contact me for questions!
 Contact me today for information on my sleep consulting services for infant, toddlers, babies, and all pediatrics – you and your little one deserve the best.